E

-E, or e, is the fifth letter and the second vowel letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
+E (minuscule: e) is the fifth letter and the second vowel letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
 Its name in English is e (pronounced /'iː/); plural es, Es, or E's.

 It is the most commonly used letter in many languages, including Czech, Danish, Dutch, English, French, German, Hungarian, Latin, Latvian, Norwegian, Spanish, and Swedish.

 Name

 In English, the name of the letter is the "long E" sound, pronounced /'iː/.
 In most other languages, its name matches the letter's pronunciation in open syllables.